 Whole World is currently facing the heartbreaking and unexpected COVID-19 situation.
 All engaged couples and the whole destination wedding community are in this together.
 We are all trying to figure out the best possible ways to get through it as painlessly as possible.
-Many newlyweds must change their destination wedding plans in this period, so we want to help and provide you with all the information we can to make your decisions easier.
+Many newlyweds must change their destination wedding plans in this unpredictable period.
+Fortunately there are many appealing alternatives, such as organizing a backyard wedding.
+Isabella at Porch.com offers a lot of handy advices on logistics, DIY décor and importance of having a plan B overall.
+In our article below we provide you with all the information required to make your decisions easier.

 Cancel or Postpone Your Destination Wedding in Croatia?